By Jim Ferri

 About five minutes further we stopped at the luxury Merchant Hotel since Ken wanted to show me the hotel’s Great Room Restaurant.
 The hotel was the former headquarters of Ulster Bank, and the restaurant is located in the main banking hall of the building.
 The room, a blend of Victorian and Art Deco, is spectacular.

 Although Swift was a Dubliner, Ken told me, he was a Church of Ireland minister, and his church was on the other side of that mountain.
-According to local legend Swift had been visiting in Belfast when he looked up to the rock formation – locally called Napoleon’s nose since it looks like a silhouette of the French emperor – and got the inspiration for his novel.
+According to local legend Swift had been visiting in Belfast when he looked up at the rock formation – locally called Napoleon’s nose since it looks like a silhouette of the French emperor – and got the inspiration for his novel.

 When I returned home, I researched the legend and found the place in Belfast where Swift is said to have been standing at the time of his inspiration.